0rig0

 The process to buy from Bricklink is easier than it seems, and is explained thoroughly in this step-by-step guide to help you:

-- Choose the part lists you want to buy using the guide in the "Variants" tab below.
+2. Choose the part list(s) you want to buy using the guide in the "Variants" tab below.

-- Next go to Bricklink.com and create an account, it's very easy to set up.
+3. Next go to Bricklink.com and log in or create an account (it's very easy to set up).

-- Hover over the "Want" tab in the top right corner and click "Upload" or follow this LINK.
+4. Click on the "Want" tab in the top right corner and "Create New List".

-Repeat step 4-5 for each part list you want to order. - Optional step if you want to save some money: In the wanted list, you can sort by colors and select all the internal pieces (described in "Product specifications" above) and click on "Color" and apply "Non applicable" since all those colors can be substituted without affecting the exterior look.
+6. [Optional step if you want to slightly reduce the part cost] In the wanted list, you can sort by colors and select all the internal pieces (described in "Product specifications" above) and click on "Color" and apply "Non applicable" since all those colors can be substituted without affecting the exterior look.

-- Optional step if you only want new pieces and as a consequence pay a little bit more: Select all the pieces and change their "Condition" to "New" (needs to be repeated for each page).
+7. [Optional step if you only want new pieces] Select all the pieces and change their "Condition" to "New" (needs to be repeated for each page).
+Note that this will lead to a higher price and the risk of some parts being unavailable.
 The default option gives you a price around the estimate and will include both new and used bricks.

 (If you are not happy with the price or if you're missing any pieces, you can click "Remove All" and redo the auto-selection with different settings)

-If you're having any issues with ordering your pieces, don't hesitate to send us a message through the "Contact us" tab in the menu and we'll do out best to help!
+If you're having any issues with ordering your bricks, don't hesitate to send us a message through the "Contact us" tab in the menu and we'll do out best to help!

 Variants